Skip to Main Content

 Background to the Accumulation Net Benefit model

-Sample Set: The sample set used in the modelling contains the 8 Industry SuperFunds that participate in the marketing campaign and the retail super funds which are actively tracked by SuperRatings, including superannuation investment products that are open and those that are closed to new members but continue to hold assets.
+Sample Set: The sample set used in the modelling contains the 7 Industry SuperFunds that participate in the ISA marketing campaign and the retail super funds which are actively tracked by SuperRatings (as shown in the below table), including superannuation investment products that are open and those that are closed to new members but continue to hold assets.

-As at 30 June 2023, the number of retail super products included in the sample set for each comparison period is:
+As at 30 June 2024, the number of retail super products included in the sample set as at each year in the comparison period is:

 Information about the Accumulation Net Benefit model